RallyHereInteractive/unreal-plugins/Documentation/md/Reference/Session.md

 This entire session is invited to/joins another session.

 #### Parameters
-* `TargetSessionId` The session id to send the invite to
+* `TargetSessionId` The session id that you are attempting to join

 * `SessionInviteRequest` Information about the invite being sent, including team information